miasydney/Term3Assignment1/README.md

 Because we have used the ``===``, which is a strict comparative operator, the expression of ``"5" === 5`` returns false and the console.log will not run.

-JavaScript is a language that performt type coercion automatically or implicitly, meaning that we as the programmer do not need to ask the program to do this in any way, it will automatically be performed for us.
+JavaScript is a language that performs type coercion automatically (or implicitly), meaning that we as the programmer do not need to ask the program to do this in any way, it will automatically be performed for us.

 ### Q9 Explain data types, using examples from the JavaScript programming language